 The space is lively during lunch when cooks are busy in the kitchen and hostesses are courting hungry guests.
 While determining where we wanted to eat, we had numerous menus shoved in our hands and chairs pulled out for us to take a seat.
 All the food smelled delicious, so we recommend going with the flow and choosing the one that looks the best to you!

-#3 La Vega Chica Mercado Santiago
+#3 La Vega Chica Mercado

-The La Vega Chica Market is, perhaps, the city’s most dynamic market – and it quickly became our favorite.
+The La Vega Chica Market is, perhaps, Santiago’s most dynamic market – and it quickly became our favorite.
 Incredibly crowded and aromatic, Mercado La Vega Chica is a maze of narrow aisles and makeshift restaurants.
 Although we are typically fascinated by heaping piles of produce and other wares for sale, we bee-lined it to the middle of the massive warehouse toward the in-house restaurants.

 Tight on space, each restaurant seemed to fit in a dozen tables where there should have only been four.
 We squeezed our way through the eateries, catching the scent of simmering meat and fresh fish being prepared, until we found open seats.